 So what did happened on Dollis Hill, a park on the side of a hill near London?
 On top of the hill we can find an old building which was a telecommunication center during world war two.
-Wiston Churchill used to live around there at the white house in the park.
+Winston Churchill used to live around there at the white house in the park.
 And under the telecom building was a bunker (the Paddock) used as an alternate war room but also for special projects.

 Nowadays the place was sold and dismembered to build housings (in France it would have been converted into a museum).
 One of the streets is called Flower’s close, giving a clue about what happened.
-It may take his name from Tommy Flowers, an engineer who was at the edge of electronic technology.
+It may have taken his name from Tommy Flowers, an engineer who was at the edge of electronic technology.

 So what happened on Dollis Hill?

 He and Alan Turing built the Colossus there, in the bunker.
 Colossus was an electronic machine using transistors and photo transistors to find keys to decode an enigma network called Tuna (if I remember well, from the book The essential Turing).